Our Founder: Sarahlyn U. Argrow

 Sarahlyn started AWWIN, Inc. while she was employed by L’Oreal USA (formerly Carson Products) as the EDI Coordinator.
 In seven and a half years, she received four promotions.
 She was promoted from making a wage of $8.00 an hour as a temporary worker to a salaried position making over $60,000.00 a year.
 It was during her employment at L’Oreal USA, (in August of 2000) where she received the vision, strategy, resources and support to start AWWIN, Inc. Driven by self-determination and God, Sarahlyn went on to offer services and opportunities that were given to her, to many of the women she serves through AWWIN.

 Sarahlyn has been featured in various local news segments such as the Hometown Hero with WTOC, the Champion of Change with WJCL, the Savannah Morning News, South Magazine and Skirt Magazine.
 The Savannah Herald and Savannah Tribune have done various articles about Sarahlyn and AWWIN, along with other local news entities.
 She was the first recipient of The Spirit of Excellence Black Business Awards as The 2002 Unstoppable Woman.
 Sarahlyn was also honored as one of the Savannah Technical Foundation Community Stars in 2008 and was named the Savannah, Georgia Martin Luther King, Jr. Humanitarian Award Recipient in 2009.
 Ms Argrow was honored as one of four women for the 2012 Savannah Chapter Girl Scout Women of Distinction and The Savannah Chapter National Council of Negro Women 2012 Women of Honor.
 She was also honored as one of three as the Inaugural Savannah State Trailblazer Honoree.
-On Sunday, December 22, 2013 Sarahlyn was licensed as a Minister.
+On Sunday, December 22, 2013 Sarahlyn was licensed as an Ordained Minister.